nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

     $WORK/input/GLORYS12/
 ```

-::::{dropdown} Interactive session on a compute node (up to a month or two)
+::::{dropdown} Interactive session on a compute node

-The `devel` queue allocates immediately, making it the right choice for interactive jobs.
+The `devel` queue allocates immediately but bills for the entire node (128 cores) regardless
+of how many tasks you use.
+It is best suited for testing or short periods where you need
+results right away.
+For longer runs, the submission script below is more economical.
 Request an exclusive node (256 GB RAM, 128 cores):

 ```bash